toni-the-dude/House-Price-Prediction/README.md

 ## Overview

-Youtube-guided Machine Learning tutorial in Python. https://www.kaggle.com/datasets/camnugent/california-housing-prices?resource=download
+Youtube-guided Machine Learning tutorial in Python.
+The dataset that is being worked on is the California housing prices dataset. https://www.kaggle.com/datasets/camnugent/california-housing-prices?resource=download

 ## Usage